 This is a nice cocktail to have with dinner, particularly something savory, like Beef Stroganoff, or a steak with a wine mushroom sauce.
 In fact, it will pair nicely with any dish involving wine because of the vermouth.

 - 1/2 ounce dry vermouth

 Fill a mixing glass halfway with ice cubes.
 Pour in the three liquors and stir well.
-Strain the mixture into aand garnish with a twist of lemon.
+Strain the mixture into a cocktail glass and garnish with a twist of lemon.